-This course is comprised of lectures and discussions, where we'll explore principles, concepts and the 'why' of the IoT, along with numerous hands-on labs where we'll dig into the 'what' and 'how'.
+This course is comprised of lectures and discussions, where we'll explore principles, concepts and the 'why' of a Digital Twin ecosystem, along with numerous hands-on labs where we'll dig into the 'what' and 'how'.
+Some course lab content is covered throughout Programming the Internet of Things and the book's associated GitHub Kanban Board.

-All course lab content is covered within Programming the Internet of Things and the book's associated GitHub Kanban Board.
-Please keep in mind that the IoT is a very broad and deep technology space, so we won't cover every aspect.
+This course has its own Kanban Board specific to Digital Twins-related lab module exercises, so while it's useful to read through Programming the Internet of Things in tandem with the Building Digital Twins coursework, the exercises will be different.
+Please keep in mind that Digital Twins and the IoT in general comprise very broad and deep technology spaces, so we won't cover every aspect.

-- Book URL: Northeastern Scholar OneSearch Programming the Internet of Things - Lab Module Kanban Board URL: Programming the IoT Exercises Kanban Board (github.com)
+- Book URL: Northeastern Scholar OneSearch Programming the Internet of Things - Lab Module Kanban Board URL: Programming Digital Twins (github.com)